Skip to content

 The Cotton

 First off, we sourced the finest long-staple cotton available.
 Again, long-staple simply means the fibers are longer than average, which translates into smoother, stronger threads when they’re spun.
 The result?
 A fabric that feels softer from the start and continues to get even softer over time without pilling or breaking down the way shorter fibers do.
-It also gives the fabric durability, so your sheets don’t just feel good, they last.
+It also gives the fabric durability, so your pillowcases don’t just feel good, they last.

 The Weave